+While the usual estimates for the second commutator above is still true (this is purely paraproduct operation and no oscillatory operator is involved), the necessary estimates needed for the first commutator $[\iI_0, \prec]$ fails to hold for $[\iI_\eps, \prec]$ uniformly in $\eps$.

+The integration by parts trick completely circumvents the use of both commutators.
+Even in the case of constant coefficient case ($\eps=0$), this gives another construction of $2$D gPAM without using commutators.
+See also Remark~\ref{rmk:commutator_confirm}. \end{rmk}

-The convergence of the flux $a_\eps \nabla u_\eps$ to $\bar{a} \nabla u_0$ carries another interesting subtlety, namely that two of the terms consisting of the flux converges to the ``wrong" limit individually, but their sum converges to the right limit.
+The convergence of the flux $a_\eps \nabla u_\eps$ to $\bar{a} \nabla u_0$ carries another interesting subtlety, namely that two of the terms consisting of the flux converge to the ``wrong" limits individually, but their sum converges to the right limit.

 To see this, according to \eqref{e:ansatz_first} and \eqref{e:ansatz_gradient_u_sharp}, we have